powa-team/powa/docs/components/stats_extensions/pg_stat_kcache.rst

     * **Shared buffers hit ratio**: percentage of blocks read from shared buffers (memory)
     * **System cache hit ratio**: precentage of blocks read from the system cache (memory)
     * **Disk hit ratio**: Percentage of blocks which needed a physical disk read

+The rest of the available metrics will be displayed on a dedicated **System Resources** graph:

+.. thumbnail:: /images/pg_stat_kcache_system_resources.png

 Installation
 ************